-Eid al Adha, more commonly known as Eid or Eid al Kabir in Morocco, is the latter of two Islamic holidays celebrated each year.
-This year, the celebration takes place from the 19th to the 23rd of July.
-It is an ancient celebration which represents ideas of togetherness, equality, gratitude and tradition.
+Eid al Adha, affectionately known as Eid or Eid al Kabir in Morocco, is the latter of two Islamic holidays celebrated annually.
+This ancient festival embodies ideas of unity, equality, gratitude, and tradition.
+Its origins and meanings stretch back centuries, offering a poignant reminder of the importance of community and shared values.

 At the heart of Eid is the Feast of the Sacrifice, a commemoration of Prophet Abraham’s willingness to sacrifice his son Ishmael, a testament to his faith.
 Unlike the commercialised frenzy often seen during Christmas, Eid's focus is on minimal waste and the value of sharing and giving.
 The practice of Qurbani, where a goat, sheep, cow, or camel is sacrificed, is a profound exercise in mindfulness and respect for life.
 Every part of the animal is used, ensuring nothing is wasted.
 The meat is distributed in thirds: to the family, to friends and neighbours, and crucially, to those less fortunate, ensuring the wider community benefits from this act of faith.

 Moreover, Eid's sustainability credentials are evident in its approach to consumption.
 Unlike the gift-giving extravaganzas of other holidays, Eid focuses on practical and meaningful exchanges.
 Children often receive money, encouraging savings or the purchase of necessities, rather than indulging in fleeting desires.
 This practice fosters a sense of responsibility and thoughtfulness from a young age.
 Cards are rarely exchanged and decorations were not existant as a child however are becoming a little more popular these days.